Kimberly Dos Ramos: Artistic growth and Telemundo era (2012–2015)

 Dos Ramos was going to reprise her role in the third season of Grachi as part of Nickelodeon Latin America's 2013 programming.
 On June 20, 2012, it was announced that Dos Ramos had been cast in the Telemundo telenovela El rostro de la venganza.
 She confirmed the news on her Twitter account and that she would not participate in the third season of Grachi.

 El rostro de la venganza marked the debut of Dos Ramos in Telemundo.
 She played the supporting role of Katerina, the youngest daughter of the Alvarado family.
 Her acting performance in the telenovela was praised by the Latin American media.
 In 2013, Dos Ramos joined the cast of the family-themed telenovela Marido en alquiler with Sonya Smith, Juan Soler and Maritza Rodríguez.
 She shared credits with Gabriel Coronel.

 Her major breakthrough role came when Dos Ramos starred in the hit Telemundo telenovela Tierra de reyes, based on the successful Pasión de Gavilanes, starring Aarón Díaz, Ana Lorena Sánchez, Gonzalo García Vivanco, Scarlet Gruber, Daniela Navarro, Christian de la Campa and Fabián Ríos.
-She portrayed the character of Irina, youngest of the three Del Junco sisters who deeply falls in love with Flavio, one of the three Gallardo brothers.
-In this project, Dos Ramos worked again with Sonya Smith who played as her mother, and reunited with Grachi lead star Isabella Castillo.
-Later on, she was cast in ¿Quién es quién?, an adaptation of Amor Descarado, starring Eugenio Siller in a double role alongside Danna Paola and Jonathan Islas. ¿Quién es quién? was the last project of Dos Ramos with Telemundo.
+She portrayed the character of Irina, youngest of the three Del Junco sisters who deeply falls in love with Flavio (García Vivanco), one of the three Gallardo brothers.
+In this project, Dos Ramos worked again with Sonya Smith who played as her mother after "Marido en Alquiler", and reunite with Grachi lead star Isabella Castillo.

+Later on, she was cast in ¿Quién es quién?, an adaptation of Amor Descarado, starring Eugenio Siller in a double role alongside Danna Paola and Jonathan Islas.

-Televisa and Univision era (2016-present)
+Televisa and Univision era (2016-2021)

 Dos Ramos transferred to Televisa in 2016.
 In her first project with the network, she landed her breakthrough role portraying the antagonist Graciela in Vino el amor with Irina Baeva, Gabriel Soto, Cynthia Klitbo and Azela Robinson.
 She was reunited with Christian de la Campa who also plays an antagonist role in this telenovela.

 In 2018, Dos Ramos was cast in the legal drama Por amar sin ley as Sofía, a lawyer who joins the Vega y Asociados law firm.
-She made her first appearance in the first-season finale, serving as a series regular in the second season.
-On February 7, 2020, executive producer José Alberto Castro confirmed that Por amar sin ley was renewed for a third season.
+She made her first appearance in the first season finale episode, serving as a series regular in the second season.

 Dos Ramos portrayed a different version of Maribel de la Fuente in the 2020 reboot of Rubí, the latest remake of the 2004 hit Mexican telenovela of the same title.

 In 2021, Dos Ramos starred as Isabela Gallardo in her most noted telenovela to date, the highly-successful La desalmada, featuring a large ensemble cast headed by Livia Brito, José Ron, Eduardo Santamarina, and many more.
 La desalmada marked the anticipated reunion between Dos Ramos and Gonzalo García Vivanco who previously paired together in Tierra de reyes.
-In May 2022, the telenovela has been renewed for a second season.